 Knife Defense Core Skills: Protection, Counter-Striking, Grabbing, Disarming, and Takedowns

 Focus Courses expand upon core skills in those areas: (i.e. faking, exchanging, take-downs, etc), and some present new tactics and activities (i.e. traps, struggles, anti-grappling, solo training, paired training, coordination and timing, etc).

 Specialty Courses present the core skills for fighting with other weapons (i.e. machete, kerambit, specialty knives, impact, flexible, projectiles, improvised, etc) and explore specifics dealing with real-world conditions (i.e. uneven surfaces, multiple opponents, low-light, restrictive environments, etc).

 Training people can be compared to boiling frogs.
 If you drop a frog into a pot of very hot water he will immediately jump out, but if you drop him in warm water and slowly heat it, he’ll stay until he’s cooked.
 The water is the same, but the intensity of the heat differs.

-The AMOK! methodology initially emphasizes heavy fighting activities in favor of practice and training activities.
-(The water is boiling).
-This is indeed the fastest known way to develop skill but typically, only people who feel a pressing need to be functional quickly will voluntarily train with that level of intensity.
+The AMOK! methodology initially emphasizes heavy fighting activities in favor of practice and training activities (the water is boiling).
+This is the fastest way to develop functional skill but typically, only people who feel a pressing need to be functional quickly will voluntarily train with that level of intensity.
 (Most frogs jump out).

-An ideal no-compromise solution is to have a separate program altogether that uses the same moves (content) but alters the emphasis of activities (same water, lower starting temperature).
-The Xtreme Combatives methodology initially emphasizes training and practice activities that offer people a chance to prepare for more intensive fighting activities.
+The Xtreme Combatives methodology initially emphasizes training and practice activities (same water, lower starting temperature) which offers people a chance to prepare for fighting activities.
 (Frogs enjoy their swim).
-In this way, AMOK! remains unchanged and Xtreme Combatives solidly develops others in a way that achieves more positive outcomes for them.
+Offering different paths to the same destination, AMOK! and Xtreme Combatives develop each people in the way that achieves the most positive outcome for them.